 Everybody who is placed in a Care Home by the Council will be offered a financial assessment to calculate the charge for the placement.
-You have the option to decline, in which case, you will be asked to pay the full cost of the placement current at the time.
+You have the option to decline, in which case, you will be asked to pay the full cost of the placement current at the time, along with a charge for arranging the placement if you reside at a private home.